katstews/456-proj/README.md

 Next, I restarted BIND using the command “sudo systemctl restart bind9” and verified that DNSSEC was functioning correctly using “dig”.

 To demonstrate the function of my server using a DNSSEC client, I installed wireshark to capture network traffic and illustrate the function.
 I applied a “DNS” filter to only capture DNS traffic over the network and performed another dig command to get a response that wireshark could capture.

 ### Kerberos Server
+This section of the project involves setting up a Kerberos Server and Client.
+The goal of setting up a Kerberos server and client is to establish a secure and trusted authentication infrastructure for a network.
+This allows users and machines in that network to have a centralized authentication service that can allow an organization to achieve several security benefits such as single sign-on, encryption, mutual authentication, and centralized administration.

+In my implementation of setting up a Kerberos Server and Client, I made sure to have hostname resolution set up to have the Kerberos server and client machines be able to communicate with each other using hostnames instead of IP addresses.
+I set up hostname resolution by modifying the /etc/hosts file on both machines to include the IP address and the hostnames of both machines.
+This can be seen in my screenshot of that file in my Kerberos-server machine.
+The third line maps the hostname of my Kerberos server, debian.kerberos-server.edu to the IP 192.168.160.145 to ensure that the machine can resolve its hostname to its local network IP address.
+Meanwhile, the fourth line maps the hostname of the Kerberos client, debian.kerberos-client.edu, to IP 192.168.160.146.
+I also added these two lines to the /etc/hosts file of my Kerberos-client machine.

+Then I installed the Kerberos server and Kerberos Key Distribution Center packages on the Debian machine I wanted to have as my server.
+After going through the initial set-up I check my configurations

+Since I want to ensure administrative privileges will be granted to all principals ending with ‘/admin’, I edit /etc/krb5kdc/kadm5.acl by adding the line  ‘*/admin *.’

+After making this configuration, I will add a principal named “kadmin”.
+Note: this is not an admin user.
+If I wanted to have the user added as an admin I would add them using “addprinc kadmin/admin” instead of “addprinc kadmin”

+On the client machine, I installed Kerberos client and authenticated the user, and obtained a TGT, which serves as proof of the user’s identity and allows them to request service tickets for accessing services protected by Kerberos without requiring repeated password entry.
+I can view my ticket through the command klist.

+Next, I want to verify the details of the kadmin user on the Kerberos server.
+This ensures that the principal was created successfully and has the intended configurations.

+At this point, I have set up a simple Kerberos Server and a Simple Kerberos Client that logs onto the Kerberos server and verified that the user, kadmin was able to login from the client Kerberos successfully.